otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-github-and-javascript.md

 1. What is **map**, **filter** and **reduce**? **Map** transforms an **array** by applying a **function** to each element in the **array** and returning a new **array**. **Filter** filters an **array** by removing elements not satisfying a condition and returning a new **array**. **Reduce** reduces an **array** to a single value by applying a **function** to each element in the **array** and returning a single value.

+Here is an example of using the `map` function.

 ```javascript
 // An array of numbers
 const numbers = [1, 2, 3, 4, 5];